San Diego’s Premier Beachfront Destination for Family-Friendly Fun

-Right on property, San Diego’s premier land and water sports rental company - Action Sport Rentals (actionsportrentals.com) - endeavors to meet the needs of all aquatic enthusiasts - for active options, rent a single or tandem kayak, stand up paddleboard, pedal board rental or body board rental.
-If you prefer a leisurely watercraft, Action Sport Rentals offers sailboats, fishing boats or pontoon rentals.
-For those who have a need for speed, guests can rent jet skis or a powerboat.
-We spent the entire day outdoors - starting with a spin around the bay aboard a 20’ Hurricane Deckboat.
-The powerboat we chose is a fast, fun craft that’s also a super comfortable ride for up to 10 passengers - while boaters stay within the bay, our experience alternated between a leisurely cruise in the channels and an exhilarating ride at speeds topping 40 mph.
-We worked off lunch with a bike ride around Mission Bay and ended the day curled up on the patio’s lounge chairs to enjoy the picturesque views.
+Endeavoring to meet the needs of all aquatic enthusiasts, Action Sport Rentals (actionsportrentals.com) is located right on property.
+Rent a single or tandem kayak, stand up paddleboard, pedal board rental or body board rental.
+Prefer a leisurely watercraft, Action Sport Rentals offers sailboats, fishing boats or pontoon rentals.
+For those with a need for speed, guests can rent a Hurricane or Rinker powerboat.
+We spent an exhilarating hour with a spin around the bay aboard a 20’ Hurricane Deckboat – a fast, fun craft that’s also a super comfortable ride for up to 10 passengers.
+While boaters stay within the bay, our experience alternated between a leisurely cruise in the channels and a wind-through-your hair ride at speeds topping 40 mph.